BananaAcid/runworker/README.md

 `runMaster(masterPathname)` can be used, to have your start script include the master script (taking care of the `if (isMaster)` part).
 This is a `Promise` to `await` and catch errors on as well.

 ## The worker script
-Export any function to be proxied to from the master script's worker object.
+Export any function to be proxied to the master script's worker object.

-Exported functions may be of type normal function, async function or promise.
+Exported functions may be of type: normal function, async function or promise.
 They may only return serializeable values (JSON.stringify compatible).

 Exported variables will not be proxied, use a custom getter or settter function. _The reason not it is not implemented using observables: If the value would be send through, the master script could have triggered a follow up function and the value might not yet have been set on the worker (race conditions)._

 ## The worker object
 __Is used in the master script.__

-- `runWorker(workerPathname)`    -- needs to be required/imported to initialize a worker, returns a Promise to await, resolves as [Cluster Worker](https://nodejs.org/api/cluster.html#cluster_class_worker) with a few additions.
+- `runWorker(workerPathname)`    -- needs to be required/imported to initialize a worker, returns a Promise to await, resolves as [Cluster Worker](https://nodejs.org/api/cluster.html#cluster_class_worker) with a few additions (mainly, the proxies to the exported functions - see additional members below)!

 _Note:_
 -  `runWorker(workerPathname [, useModeFast = true [, enableRespawn = false]])`